 Pathway core services:

-Acute hospital ward rounds
+Hospital ward rounds

 A Pathway ward round is provided by an accredited Pathway GP, supported by a specialist homeless health nurse practitioner, visiting every homeless patient admitted to the hospital to co-ordinate all aspects of care and make plans with the patient for discharge.
 We have developed a training and support package for hospitals wishing to adopt our model, including sample job descriptions, training materials, and a wide range of operational resources for Pathway teams.
-All this material is available on a CD for hospitals wanting to work with us.

 Homeless health nurse practitioners

-Work full time in the hospital supporting the ward round, liaising with medical staff across the hospital and with all other agencies involved, and providing daily support to homeless patients.
+Specialist homeless health nurses work full time in the hospital supporting the ward round, liaising with medical staff across the hospital and with all other agencies involved, and providing daily support to homeless patients.
 They work with our patients to plan for life after hospital.
 Pathway works with hospitals to recruit and select a homeless health nurse, and we will then train and support each Pathway nurse in practice.

 Needs assessment and start-up support

 Before establishing a Pathway service in a hospital it is important to understand current practice, assess local levels of need, and shape a service that will fit local circumstances.
-Pathway can provide a bespoke development service to guide local health service staff to establish a service that meets our standards, and delivers the right outcomes for patients.
+Pathway provides a bespoke development service to guide local health service staff to establish a service that meets our standards, and delivers the right outcomes for patients.

 Post discharge support